carbon-language/carbon-lang/llvm/docs/CommandGuide/FileCheck.rst

 In order to produce better error messages in these cases, the "``CHECK-LABEL:``" directive can be used.
-It is treated identically to a normal ``CHECK`` directive except that the FileCheck utility makes an additional assumption that a line matched by the directive cannot also be matched by any other check present in ``match-filename``; this is intended to be used for lines containing labels or other unique identifiers.
+It is treated identically to a normal ``CHECK`` directive except that FileCheck makes an additional assumption that a line matched by the directive cannot also be matched by any other check present in ``match-filename``; this is intended to be used for lines containing labels or other unique identifiers.
 Conceptually, the presence of ``CHECK-LABEL`` divides the input stream into separate blocks, each of which is processed independently, preventing a ``CHECK:`` directive in one block matching a line in another block.
 For example,

 .. code-block:: llvm